 Please note that New Hampshire and Tennessee only assess income tax on dividend and interest income.

 In addition to relief for individuals, the US government has enacted provisions to help businesses overcome the financial challenges of the Coronavirus pandemic.
-Relief for American business owners currently includes tax filing extensions and tax credits.
+Relief for American business owners currently includes tax filing extensions, tax credits, and loans.

 The automatic tax deadline extension to July 15, 2020 applies to businesses as well as individuals.
-This relief also extends to self-employed freelancers and contractors abroad by extending the deadlines for estimated tax payments in 2020.
+This includes self-employed freelancers and contractors abroad by extending the deadlines for estimated tax payments in 2020.

 - Sick Leave Tax Credit – If an employee who is unable to work due to a Coronavirus quarantine, self-quarantine, or Coronavirus symptoms, eligible employers can claim a tax credit at the employee’s regular rate of pay, up to $511 per day ($5,110 maximum) for up to 10 days.